ShirQUillE-SandE/shirquille-sande-portfolio/Readme.md

 #### By **Shirquille Sande**

 ## Description
 This application is public record to show the works I have done as a junior developer i.e. HTML, CSS, git and github.
+Link: https://github.com/ShirQUillE-SandE/shirquille-sande-portfolio.git

 ## Setup/Installation Requirements
 * Visual Studio Code